ORCID/ORCID-Source/orcid-api-web/tutorial/affiliations.md

 # Write, update and delete affiliation items

 This tutorial goes over editing information in the affiliations section of an ORCID record.
 Versions of the ORCID API before 3.0 include the Education and Employment affiliation sections.
-Versions 3.0 and great include the following sections.
-Education, Employment, Distinction, Invited position, Membership, Qualification and Service.
+Versions 3.0 and greater include the following sections: Education, Employment, Distinction, Invited position, Membership, Qualification and Service.

 **To Do: copy in description of each section from support documentation**